MusicPlayerDaemon/MPD/doc/protocol.rst

 Multiple storages can be "mounted" together, similar to the `mount` command on many operating systems, but without cooperation from the kernel.
-No superuser privileges are necessary, beause this mapping exists only inside the :program:`MPD` process
+No superuser privileges are necessary, because this mapping exists only inside the :program:`MPD` process.

 .. _command_mount: